kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - = iterative approach to software development that emphasizes flexibility, interactivity, and transparency
 - It focus on:
-  - Frequent release of useable code
+  - Frequent releases of useable code
   - Continuous testing
-  - Acceptance that reality is always changing and thus requirements
+  - Acceptance that reality is always changing and thus requirements are

 ### Sprints